shrijith007/action-repo/README.md

 Webhook section:

-1. Use ngrok to create a publick link.
+1. Use ngrok to create a public link.
-2. Use the link the webhook section for linking.
+2. Use the link in webhook section for linking.

 Database: